lemonJS/vectorly/README.md

-# SVG Editor
+# Vectorly App

-An SVG based photo gift editor build with Next.js, TypeScript and Redux
+The front end web app for Vectorly.
+Built with Typescript and React!

 ### Requirements